Quick Start

 Skill Audit: How to Intervene

-When reviewing a Skill, the key question is whether the strategy truly fits the current task, not whether the YAML looks neat.
-Focus on applicability, search space, and risk notes.
+When reviewing a Skill, the key question is whether this experience truly fits the current task, not whether the YAML looks neat.
+Focus on applicability, evidence sources, failure boundaries, and risk notes.

 What to review